DDPNAS: Efficient Neural Architecture Search via Dynamic Distribution Pruning: The Proposed Method

-\end{proof} Theorem \ref{theorem:2} quantitatively demonstrates the rationale of the dynamic pruning design.
-The error bound is decided by $e_{t}$ and $|\mathcal{O}|$.
-On one hand, when the training just begins, $e_t^*-e_t$ is large, and we have to be conservative not to prune the architecture early.
-On the other hand, when $e_t$ gets closer to $e_t^*$, we can prune more aggressively with a guaranteed low risk of missing the optimal architecture.
+In the above theorems, we quantitatively demonstrate the rationale behind the dynamic pruning design.
+The error bound is decided by $t$ and $\zeta$.
+On one hand, when the training begins, $\Delta$ is large, and we have to be conservative to avoid pruning the architecture too early.
+On the other hand, when $t$ gets closer to $t^*$, we can prune more aggressively with a guaranteed low risk of missing the optimal architecture.

+\textbf{Complexity Analysis.} Finding the optimal architecture in the search space using previous methods \citep{zoph2018learning,real2018regularized} with $N$ different constraints involves $\mathcal{O}(K^{2\vert \mathcal{E_M}\vert } \cdot N)$ computations.
+In contrast, the proposed method dynamically prunes the search space every $T$ epochs, and generates architectures that satisfy $N$ constraints within a few minutes.
+Therefore, the complexity of our method is